stefanprodan/dockelk/README.md

 ***Elasticseach ingest node***

-The ingest node acts as a reverse proxy between Logstash Indexer and the Elasticsearch data cluster, when you scale out the cluster by adding more nodes you don't have to change the Logstash config.
+The ingest node acts as a reverse proxy between Logstash Indexer and the Elasticsearch data cluster, when you scale out the data cluster by adding more nodes you don't have to change the Logstash config.

 ```yml
   elasticsearch-ingester: